-    The Rolex Sea Dweller has a longer history than the Seamaster, the first models introduced to the market back in the 1960’s.
-Since then, the Sea Dweller has undergone various upgrades and changes all in the name of better deep-diving.
+The Rolex Sea-Dweller has a longer history than the Seamaster, the first model introduced to the market back in the 1960’s.
+Since then, the Sea-Dweller has undergone various upgrades and changes all in the name of better deep-diving.
 So for comparison purposes, we’ll compare the newer ref.
 116600 which was produced from 2014-2017 to the Seamaster.

-Looking at the ref.
-116600 with that unidirectional rotatable diver’s bezel, it’s clear that this is a sportsmans’ watch.
+When we first reviewed the Rolex 116600 with it’s unidirectional rotatable diver’s bezel, it’s clear that this is a sportsmans’ watch.
 What’s not apparent at first glance, though, is that behind that stainless steel waterproof case and scratch-resistant sapphire crystal is a modern 3135 automatic movement with that desirable blue parachrom hairspring.
 But the watch itself pays homage to the early Sea Dwellers, featuring the substantial, but still smaller than the Seamaster, 40mm case.
 You’ll also notice that while this watch features the date at 3 o’clock, it doesn’t have the signature cyclops lens to magnify it, just like the early models.
-It’s also outfitted with the helium escape valve which is installed for the most extreme depths — did we mention this watch can go down some 4,000 feet?
+It’s also outfitted with the helium escape valve which is installed for the most extreme depths – did we mention this watch can go down some 4,000 feet?

 Amongst the other new features are the long-lasting luminescent hands and hour markers, the state of the art ceramic Cerachrom bezel and 904L stainless steel Oyster bracelet with Glidelock clasp that can be extended to sit outside the dive suit.